-Step 1: Set up your WordPress project
+Step 1: Finalize your WordPress project

-Step 2: Register for a Progressier account
+Step 2: Set up your Progressier account

-Step 3: Make your WordPress project a PWA
+Step 3: Create your PWA

-Step 6: Let's send a push notification
+Step 6: Learn to send push notifications

 Sending the same notification to every user for marketing purposes is one thing.
 Sending notifications programmatically to a user to react to events in your WordPress app is another.
 Luckily, Progressier comes with a solution for both use cases.
 Simply connect your user data (e.g. a user ID or user email), then call our Push API in your server-side code to send a push notification to a specific user.
 You don't have to manage push subscriptions on your end.

 Pros of adding push notifications to your WordPress app

 Push notifications can improve user engagement with your WordPress PWA, increase retention, decrease churn, and provide a better overall user experience by delivering timely and relevant updates and information to users in a convenient manner.

 Push notifications can serve as a reminder for users to open your WordPress app, which can help increase traffic.
 For instance, a news app could send push notifications about breaking stories or updates to encourage app usage.

 WordPress push notifications: The good, the bad, and the ugly